ItalyPaleAle/SMConfig/README.md

 - `config`: configuration object (read below for description)
 - `env`: when set, forces a specific environment
 - `options`: dictionary with options:
   - `options.envVarName`: name of the environmental variable where options are passed (default: `SMCONFIG`)
-    - `options.flatten`: when true, configuration object is also flatened to "dot notation" (default: true)

 The constructor determines the environment, then loads the configuration for the environment and stores it in the object.